OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 Outlook add-ins can extend the Office ribbon and also display contextually next to an Outlook item when you're viewing or composing it.
 They can work with an email message, meeting request, meeting response, meeting cancellation, or appointment when a user is viewing a received item or replying or creating a new item.

 Outlook add-ins can access contextual information from the item, such as an address or tracking ID, and then use that data to access additional information on the server and from web services to create compelling user experiences.
-In most cases, an Outlook add-in runs without modification on the various supporting host applications, including Outlook, Outlook for Mac, Outlook Web App, and Outlook Web App for devices, to provide a seamless experience on the desktop, web, and tablet and mobile devices.
+In most cases, an Outlook add-in runs without modification in the Outlook host application to provide a seamless experience on the desktop, web, and tablet and mobile devices.

 For an overview of Outlook add-ins, see [Outlook add-ins overview](/outlook/add-ins/).